OdysLam/clyell/_posts/2020/2020-11-22-developer-relations-and-community-crms.md

 At this point, I have yet to make a final decision on which tool is more appropriate for my needs.

 I have concluded to use Savannah for more aggregate understanding of my community, being able to quickly see who are my latest contributors or the most active in conversations.
 Moreover, the network graph is a great tool to see how the community is evolving and to spot community members which start to become more active, get more connections and becoming a link for the community.
+Finally, the keyword tag of conversations is a nice little feature, as it gives me a gist of the conversations that are happening, in broad terms of-course.

 On the other hand, I use Orbit to get a live understanding of my community, see the newest contributors and make sure to welcome them to the community and thank them for their contributions.
 Moreover, being able to monitor twitter is a great aspect, as I can see the *high reach* individuals that interact with Netdata and keep an eye on them, without having to use yet another service/platform.
 Finally, the reports offer a great detailed view of the community as a whole and being able to quickly benchmark the current period of the last one, is a great asset.